Articles

 And the best tool to update your team on these changes is an org chart – a visual layout of your whole team that you can reframe as you grow and scale.

-As you scale and grow your team, you need to implement structural changes, improve your standard operating procedures (SOPs), face internal issues, update your core values, develop new strategies, and more.
+As your team grows, you need to implement structural changes, improve your standard operating procedures (SOPs), face internal issues, update your core values, develop new strategies, and more.

 What is an org chart?